idea to in-use.

 Content is core

 Hiring a UI/UX designer and giving them free range doesn’t work.
 The factors involved in good design go far beyond the aesthetic, and starts with a website’s true value, it’s content.
-While the UX Designer may not be personally responsible for wiring the content, a good designer should guide, structure and format the content.
+While the UX Designer may not be personally responsible for writing the content, a good designer should guide, structure and format the content.

 Collaboration is key